FlorianTrigodet/sinteractive/README.md

 You can specify any valid sbatch options as necessary.

-There is one non-slurm option: --port '<port number>', for propoer port forwarding.
-By default, `sinteractive` will use the port specified by the variable $ANVIO_PORT.`
+There is one non-slurm option: `--port '<port number>'`, for propoer port forwarding.
+By default, `sinteractive` will use the port specified by the variable `$ANVIO_PORT`.